 Petroleum Reduction Initiative

 The Petroleum Savings and Independence Advisory Commission (Commission) was established to provide recommendations and monitor programs designed to reduce the state's dependence on petroleum-based fuels in the transportation and heating sectors.
 Established targets may not provide less than a 30% overall reduction in petroleum consumption from 2007 levels by 2030 and a 50% overall reduction from 2007 levels by 2050.
 Recommendations will include those related to incentives, plug-in electric vehicle deployment, implementation of a clean fuels standard, and land use planning.
-The Commission was required to report results and recommendations to the General Assembly by February 2014 and must report on monitoring activities at least every two years.
+The Commission must report on monitoring activities to the General Assembly at least every two years.
 The Commission must also continue to evaluate the state's progress toward meeting petroleum-reduction goals and make recommendations to the General Assembly as necessary.
 (Reference Rhode Island General Laws 42-140.4)

 Zero Emission Vehicle (ZEV) Deployment Support